 - 1. Use spatially-explicit iterative modeling and mechanistic experiments to elucidate factors that can be integrated into modeling to forecast genotypes to phenotypes for the study systems (trout and sagebrush). - 2.
-Use agent based models (ABM) to forecast behaviors of key populations under different social-ecological scenarios.
-This work will support the identification of resulting ecosystem vulnerabilities and potential management interventions. - 3.
-Use novel scaling processes, from genome to phenome, from organisms to populations across landscapes to "forecast futures" using modeling to test and generate hypotheses, experimental studies to identify mechanisms, and mapping to identify natural patterns.
-Outcomes of these case studies will help to discern pertinent factors that may be universal regardless of species or systems (e.g., wild vs. managed) as well as elucidate mechanisms that are highly responsive to abiotic, biotic, and human stressors.
+Use agent based models (ABMs) to forecast behaviors of key populations under different social-ecological scenarios, to support the identification of resulting ecosystem vulnerabilities and potential management interventions. - 3.
+Use novel scaling processes. from genome to phenome, from organisms to populations across landscapes to "forecast futures" using modeling to test and generate hypotheses, experimental studies to identify mechanisms, and mapping to identify natural patterns.
+Outcomes will help to discern pertinent factors that may be universal regardless of species or systems (e.g., wild vs. managed) as well as elucidate mechanisms that are highly responsive to abiotic, biotic, and human stressors.